Whatsapp Icon

 Stage I

-In stage I lymphoma, cancer is found in one lymph node region or in a single organ part of the lymphatic system.
+In stage I lymphoma, cancer is found in one lymph node region or a single organ part of the lymphatic system.
 This stage indicates that the cancer is localized.

 Stage II